jocelynjoel/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-task 8copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest. task 9 copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest. task 10 function that convert a string to an integer.
+task 8copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest. task 9 copies the string pointed to by src, including the terminating null byte (\0), to the buffer pointed to by dest. task 10 function that convert a string to an integer. task 11 generates random valid passwords for the program 101-crackme.